ML-Course-2025/session2/material/activity1.md

 ### Prerequisites

-Make sure you have Python installed on your system along with the following libraries:
+Make sure you install the following libraries:
 - `pandas` (for data manipulation),
 - `seaborn` and `matplotlib` (for data visualization).